 Just like what Paramore said in a song, “Ain’t it fun living in the real world?”

 I am finally sharing the world that my parents are living in.
-Gone are the days when I can just play and be merry.
-I need to be an adult.
+Gone are the days when I could just play around and be merry.
+I needed to be an adult.